TassioCarmo/havard-cs50x-week4-memory/README.md

 ```

 in C because , functions are isolated from each other.
 You can pass in values but you get copies of those values.

+## Others

+When we pass a variable to a function, we're not actually passing the variable to the function, We're passing a copy of that data to the function.
+The function does something, and maybe we use that value when it gives it back.